June 2022

 - key student groups - improving outcomes and tackling drop-out rates for students facing additional challenges

-We are pleased to be able to include a keynote session with Ben Jordan, Head of Policy, UCAS.
+We were pleased to be able to include a keynote session with Ben Jordan, Head of Policy, UCAS.

-The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from the DfE; DAERA, NI; the Department for the Economy, NI; the OLS; The Scottish Government; and the Welsh Government.
+The conference was an opportunity for stakeholders to consider the issues alongside key policy officials who attended from the DfE; DAERA, NI; the Department for the Economy, NI; the OLS; The Scottish Government; and the Welsh Government.